Language selection

 Trade relations

-In 2022, the main Canadian merchandise exports to The Gambia included vehicles and parts as well as consumer goods.
-The main Canadian merchandise imports from The Gambia are mainly industrial machinery, equipment and parts and forestry products.
-Bilateral merchandise trade amounted to $3.4 M. Exports were valued at $3.3 M and imports from The Gambia are estimated at around $166,200.
+In 2023, the main Canadian merchandise exports to The Gambia included vehicles and parts as well as vegetables and meat.
+The main Canadian merchandise imports from The Gambia are mainly clothing and industrial machinery, equipment and parts.
+Bilateral trade between Canada and Gambia reached $6.9 million.
+Exports were valued at $6.7 million and imports from The Gambia are estimated at around $204,000.
 To date, no commercial agreement exists between Canada and The Gambia.
-There are good synergies between Canadian capabilities and opportunities in The Gambia in the following sectors: education, oil and gas, information and technology, and energy sectors.
+There are good synergies between Canadian capabilities and opportunities in The Gambia in the following sectors: education, agriculture and renewable energies, particularly hydroelectricity.

 Related links